racker/salus-tools/e2et/README.md

 ./e2et   -config=config.yml
 ```

+## Running Locally
+When running in your local environment all services must be started and various data must have been loaded in to the APIs, such as any monitor translations.
+This step can be completed by utilizing the [data-loader](https://github.com/racker/salus-tools/tree/master/data-loader) along with any yaml config files used in your deployment.

+Additionally, a [local test config](config-local.yml) is provided for use with the `e2et` command in this scenario.

 ## Configuration
 There are two basic modes in which the tests run, local and full, (depending on the corresponding value in the config file).
 Local mode is a slightly stripped down version, meant to run on your laptop.
 It requires less configuration, mostly of ssl certs etc, (you should just be able to run included config-local.yml file without changes.)
 It also doesn't use a public poller or auth service so you don't need to set those up separately.
 Just start the other services locally, and run the commands:
 ```